Persepolis: Geography

 Persepolis is near the small river Pulvar, which flows into the Kur River.
 The site includes a 125,000 m2 terrace, partly artificially constructed and partly cut out of a mountain, with its east side leaning on Rahmat Mountain.
+The terrace measures close to 450 m in length and 300 m in width.

 Archaeological research

+Early travellers

 Odoric of Pordenone may have passed through Persepolis on his way to China in 1320, although he mentioned only a great, ruined city called "Comerum".
 In 1474, Giosafat Barbaro visited the ruins of Persepolis, which he incorrectly thought were of Jewish origin.
 Hakluyt's Voyages included a general account of the ruins of Persepolis attributed to an English merchant who visited Iran in 1568.
 António de Gouveia from Portugal wrote about cuneiform inscriptions following his visit in 1602.
 His report on the ruins of Persepolis was published as part of his Relaçam in 1611.

-In 1618, García de Silva Figueroa, King Philip III of Spain's ambassador to the court of Abbas I, the Safavid monarch, was the first Western traveler to link the site known in Iran as "Chehel Minar" as the site known from Classical authors as Persepolis.
+In 1618, García de Silva Figueroa, King Philip III of Spain's ambassador to the court of Abbas I, the Safavid monarch, was the first Western traveller to identify the site known in Iran as "Chehel Minar" with the Persepolis of the Classical authors.

-Pietro Della Valle visited Persepolis in 1621, and noticed that only 25 of the 72 original columns were still standing, due to either vandalism or natural processes.
-The Dutch traveler Cornelis de Bruijn visited Persepolis in 1704.
+Pietro Della Valle visited Persepolis in 1621 and noticed that only 25 of the 72 original columns were still standing, due to either vandalism or natural processes.
+The Dutch traveller Cornelis de Bruijn visited Persepolis in 1704.